 The following illustration shows for the segment definition for the virtual report suite:

 When creating the virtual report suite, specify the following configuration for the segment definition (as shown in the above illustration):

 Orphaned hits: In fewer situations, users don’t remain on the page long enough for an Analytics call and Target didn’t get a proper MCID.
-These are what we define as “orphaned” hits.
+These hits are what Adobe defines as “orphaned” hits.
 These hits represent customers that rarely return and they inflate visit and visitor counts inappropriately.

 To minimize these “orphaned” hits, you can create a virtual report suite that excludes those hits, as explained above.

 Once this change occurs, you might see a decrease in new visitors and visits to live tests because Adobe does not process incoming partial data.
 Conversions and hits to other Analytics metrics will not change.